copperdogma/cursor-project-bootstrapper/README.md

 # Cursor Project Bootstrapper

+> **🚀 This is a GitHub template repository!** Click "Use this template" to create your own project.

 Welcome to the **Cursor Project Bootstrapper**!
-This AI-powered framework is designed to streamline the setup of new projects within Cursor, an innovative development environment.
-Whether you're launching a software development project or exploring other endeavors, this tool collaborates with you to establish a solid foundation, leveraging AI to save time and enhance organization.
+This GitHub template repository provides an AI-powered framework designed to streamline the setup of new projects within Cursor, an innovative development environment.
+Whether you're launching a software development project or exploring other endeavors, this template collaborates with you to establish a solid foundation, leveraging AI to save time and enhance organization.

 You can [download the Cursor IDE here](https://www.cursor.com/).

 The framework currently supports two project types: **programming** and **research**.
 The **programming** type is fully equipped for software development, while **research** serves as an example to demonstrate the framework's adaptability.
 You can customize or extend it for other project types as needed.

+## Quick Start

+Ready to bootstrap your next project?
+Choose your preferred approach:

+### Option 1: GitHub Template (Recommended)
+1. **Click "Use this template"** → Create a new repository
+2. **Clone your new repo** → Open it in Cursor IDE
+3. **Enable Agent Mode** in Composer → Start chatting about your project

+### Option 2: Local Clone
+1. **Clone this repo** into your project folder → Open in Cursor IDE
+2. **Enable Agent Mode** in Composer → Start chatting about your project
+3. **Initialize your own git repo** when ready (optional)

+The AI will guide you through the entire setup process!

 ---